As an Amazon Associate, Reel Adventure Fishing earns from qualifying purchases. We may earn commissions when you buy through links on this post.

-Onto the Gulf states, Redfish fishing in Texas from South Padre Island, Laguna Madre, Rockport and Galveston has proven to be extremely productive for Redfish anglers over the years.
+Onto the Gulf states, Redfish fishing in Texas from South Padre Island, Laguna Madre, Rockport, and Galveston has proven to be extremely productive for Redfish anglers over the years.

-Alabama rounds out the outstanding Redfish opportunities in the Gulf with areas of Mobile, Gulf Shores and Orange Beach.
+Alabama rounds out the outstanding Redfish opportunities in the Gulf with areas of Mobile, Gulf Shores, and Orange Beach.
 Here the Reds are so abundant they have been known to “stack up”, with multiple hookups during feeding frenzies a common occurrence.

-How to Catch Redfish
+How to Catch Redfish – Baits and Techniques

 Because they are wary and will spook very easily, being stealth plays a big part in how to fish for redfish.
 This is especially true in shallow or very clear water.
 Approach quietly with a push pole taking extra care not to make any unnecessary noises.

-The opposite is true for outgoing tides – as the water withdraws, the they will wait and feed on whatever bait is carried back out with the tide.
+The opposite is true for outgoing tides – as the water withdraws, they will wait and feed on whatever bait is carried back out with the tide.
 Channels and deeper areas are good places to find these cautious fish on an outgoing tide.
 Work these locations for some terrific action.

 Shrimp, pinfish, small crabs, finger mullet, and cut fish are some of the best Red Drum bait.
-They can be fished under a float or free-lined into currents past structures or grass flats where the fish are.
+They can be fished under a float or free-lined into currents past structures or grass flats where the bait are.
 Many anglers, however, believe that the best way to catch redfish is by using lures, and there are several artificial lures that work well in catching them.

-Redfish Cooking and Eating
+Redfish Taste and Eating

-Big Reds can be chore to clean; removing the large scales is a challenge.
-Having said that, many fishermen prefer to fillet with an electric knife, first removing the fillet from along the backbone, and then using the electric knife to cut the fillet from the skin and scales.
+Big Reds can be a chore to clean; removing the large scales is a challenge.
+Having said that, many Redfish fishermen prefer to fillet with an electric knife, first removing the fillet from along the backbone, and then cutting the fillet from the skin and scales.
 Removing the skin prior to cooking is also recommended to avoid having a strong flavor.

-Redfish lends itself particularly well to being baked, broiled or grilled – they are also great in seafood chowders and soups.
+Redfish lends itself particularly well to being baked or broiled but are also delicious coming off the grill or smoker – they are also great in seafood chowders and soups.
 If you are not sure how to prepare it, ask your fishing guide or charter captain how to cook this most excellent fish and they will usually be more than happy to share one their favorite Redfish recipes with you.

-Some Parting Tips for Catching Redfish
+Parting Tips for Catching More Redfish

-The Redfish is a super-challenging opponent on the grass beds and flats of Florida and the Gulf of Mexico.
+The Redfish is a challenging opponent on the grass beds and flats of Florida and the Gulf of Mexico.
 The shallower the water, the more thrilling the fight.
 The bulk of small marine life and food will be found in shallow water around structures and near grassy cover.